yashp1932/FormFit-AI-Pushup-Tracker/README.md

 ## 🧠 How It Works

-FormFit didn’t start as an AI project; it started on a **Raspberry Pi 4** with a simple camera, using brute-force math and logic.
+FormFit didn’t start as an AI project.
+It actually started on a **Raspberry Pi 4** with a simple camera, using brute-force math and logic.

 - We used **MediaPipe** to extract 3D body landmarks (shoulders, elbows, hips, knees).
 - Then calculated joint angles (like elbow flexion, shoulder position, hip alignment) using raw trigonometry.